nirsimetri/onvif-python/README.md

                         Username for authentication
   --password PASSWORD, -p PASSWORD
                         Password for authentication
-  --timeout TIMEOUT     Connection timeout in seconds (default: 10) --https               Use HTTPS instead of HTTP --no-verify           Disable SSL certificate verification
+  --discover, -d        Discover ONVIF devices on the network using WS-Discovery --timeout TIMEOUT     Connection timeout in seconds (default: 10) --https               Use HTTPS instead of HTTP --no-verify           Disable SSL certificate verification